Geophysical Survey for Locating Grave Sites

 A magnetometer being used to assess variation in the soil.

 This technique has been brought to public attention in the UK through high profile police cases such as the multiple bodies found buried in the garden of serial killers Fred & Rose West, Gloucester, 1994.
-Slightly more recently the technique was used to search for human remains at the orphanage of Haut de la Garenne in Jersey in 2008 and in 2018 at the mother and baby home with infants discarded in septic tanks at Tuam, Galway.
+Slightly more recently the technique was used to search for human remains at the orphanage of Haut de la Garenne in Jersey in 2008 and in 2018 at the mother and baby home in Tuam, Galway to detect the remains of infants deposited in underground tanks.

 GPR works like bat sonar.
 It generates a short high-frequency radar pulse (radio wave) which is transmitted into the ground via an antenna; the energy is reflected by buried features and the return signal is received by a second antenna.
 The amplitude of the return signal relates to the electromagnetic responses of different sub-surface materials and conditions, which can be features of archaeological, historic or forensic interest.
 The time which elapses between the transmission and return of energy to the surface can be used to provide depth information.